achimr/georgetown/hw1.md

     git clone https://github.com/achimr/dreamt-gt.git

-In the new `dreamt/aligner` directory you will find a python program called `align.py`, which contains a complete but very simple alignment algorithm based on the intuition that English and German words which frequently appear together are likely to be translations of each other.
+In the new `dreamt-gt/aligner` directory you will find a python program called `align`, which contains a complete but very simple alignment algorithm based on the intuition that English and German words which frequently appear together are likely to be translations of each other.
 So for every word,